laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::
 ::::::

 **Query 3: recurrent region detection.** Dataset 1 bins positions into 1 kbp windows and flags bins with CNVs from ≥2 distinct samples (67,763 regions).
-Dataset 2 bins into 1 Mbp windows and flags bins with ≥2 variants (2,911 regions) — a different definition, dictated by the schema.
-Code shown is Dataset 1.
+Dataset 2 bins into 1 Mbp windows and flags bins with ≥2 variants (2,911 regions).

 ::::::{tab-set}
 :::::{tab-item} PyArrow